Corporate Consolidations

-Lewis Clark Recycling & Disposal
+Lewis Clark Recycling & Disposal (Sold 2019)

 Liberty Waste II, Tennessee, Alabama, Mississippi, and Kentucky (sold 2001)